wilofice/genereux.github.io/coding/algorithms/_posts/2021-12-09-linked-list-cpp.md

 ## Deletion of the first element of a linked list

 Deleting of the dead of a linked list:
-- First we check if the list has only two nodes.
+- First we check if the list has only one node.
 That would mean that *head* is equal to *tail*
 - In that case, head and tail is set to *null*
 - Otherwise, we save *head* in a temporary variable so that we can deallocate its memory space (this is a C++ particularity).
 Then *head* is reset so that what was the second node becomes the first.
 - Then we delete the allocated memory space the previous head of the list and return the value stored in that node.